spree/spree/guides/content/developer/deployment/deployment-service.md

     subdirectory).

 -   `/data/spree/releases/` - contains current and last 5 deployed
-    releases of the application’s code.
+    releases of the application's code.

 -   `/data/spree/shared/` - directories and files that are common
     among all deployed versions of an application (like assets,